Governing laws of CCW, as amended April 2017.

 Section 2.
 The Board of Directors may, from time to time, appoint such subordinate officers, agents or committees as in their judgment the interests of the Club may require and may prescribe the duties of these appointees.

-(b) Any or all Directors may participate in a duly called regular or special meeting of the Board of Directors by means of conference telephone or by any other means of communication by which all persons participating in the meeting are able to hear and talk to each other.
-In addition, Board members may also participate in meetings conducted by e-mail if interchanges among all participants are simultaneously communicated to all other participants in the meeting and that all decisions made at such meeting conducted by e-mail are subsequently ratified by a majority of the Board voting at a conventional meeting.
+(b) Any or all Directors may participate in a duly called regular or special meeting of the Board of Directors by means of communications by which all persons participating in the meeting are able to hear and talk to each other.
+In addition, Board members may also participate in meetings conducted by e-mail if interchanges among all participants are simultaneously communicated to all other participants in the meeting and that all decisions made at such meeting conducted by electronic communications are subsequently ratified by a majority of the Board voting at a conventional meeting.

-(c) Board meetings shall be held at any reasonably accessible location in the Washington, D.C. metropolitan area or any other location agreed upon by a majority of Board members voting on such issue at a duly called regular or special meeting.
+(c) Board meetings shall be held at any reasonably accessible location including virtually or in the Washington, D.C. metropolitan area or any other location agreed upon by a majority of Board members voting on such issue at a duly called regular or special meeting.

 Section 4.
 All Board of Directors meetings shall be open to the membership of the Club.
 Members' participation at the meeting, and right to the floor, shall be at the discretion of the President, and does not extend to voting, except for current members of the Board of Directors.